el2718/FastQSL2/README.md

       * 5 - $x=x_\textrm{min}$ or $\varphi=\varphi_\textrm{min}$
       * 6 - $x=x_\textrm{max}$ or $\varphi=\varphi_\textrm{max}$
       * 7 - edge or corner
+        * a special case is that the launch point is located outside the box
       * 8 - B is 0 or NaN
+        * Strictly speaking, this is also included in the case of a field line terminated inside the box, but I want define this to a different category from 0

       So for a closed field line that both its two foots stand on the photosphere, its **rboundary** value is 11
     * If calculate at the bottom,